antonbabenko/modules.tf-lambda/templates/root/{{ cookiecutter.dir_name }}/README.md

 {%- endfor -%}
 ) where each layer is configured using one of [Terraform AWS modules](https://github.com/terraform-aws-modules/) with arguments specified in `terraform.tfvars` in layer's directory.

-[Terragrunt](https://github.com/gruntwork-io/terragrunt) is used to work with Terraform configurations which allows to orchestrate dependent layers, update arguments dynamically and keep configurations very [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself).
+[Terragrunt](https://github.com/gruntwork-io/terragrunt) is used to work with Terraform configurations which allows to orchestrate dependent layers, update arguments dynamically and keep configurations [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself).

 ## Pre-requirements